atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 ## 7. Configure license

-You can configure the product license if you provide `license` stanzas within the `values.yaml` obtained in [step 2](#2-obtain-valuesyaml).
+You can configure the product license if you provide a `license` stanzas within the `values.yaml` obtained in [step 2](#2-obtain-valuesyaml).
 To do that, create a Kubernetes secret to hold the product license:

 ```shell
 kubectl create secret generic <license_secret_name> --from-literal=license-key='<product_license_key>'